-• We are currently enrolling the HOPE-3, Phase III clinical study investigating CAP-1002 for the treatment of late-stage DMD patients for the potential approval of CAP-1002 in the United States.
+• We are currently enrolling the HOPE-3, Phase 3 clinical trial investigating CAP-1002 for the treatment of late-stage DMD patients for the potential approval of CAP-1002 in the United States.
 HOPE-3 is a multi-center, randomized, double-blind, placebo-controlled study currently designed to treat up to 68 patients at approximately 15-20 investigative sites in the United States.
 The primary outcome measure will be the full PUL v2.0 at one-year.
 HOPE-3 will also measure various secondary endpoints including cardiac function assessments.
-At this time, we have 13 active sites and are on track to fully enroll the currently designed study by the second half of 2023.
-At this time, our plans to conduct an interim analysis for sample size reestimation and analysis of conditional power remain unchanged and we anticipate that these results will be available in the fourth quarter of this year.
+At this time, 48 patients have been randomized across 17 active sites and we are on track to fully enroll the currently designed study in the fourth quarter of 2023.
+Furthermore, we plan to conduct an interim analysis which will focus on futility and we anticipate that these results will be available in the fourth quarter of this year.

-Under our RMAT designation, we recently met with the FDA in a Type-B CMC meeting where we discussed our manufacturing plans in anticipation of a potential BLA application.
+Under our RMAT designation, in the first quarter of 2023, we met with the FDA in a Type-B CMC meeting where we discussed our manufacturing plans in anticipation of a potential BLA application.
 In the meeting, we discussed our plans with respect to commercial manufacturing activities, including our potency assay and other product release criteria to support commercialization.
-In the meeting, we also discussed the potential need to add some number of patients to HOPE-3 who will be treated with commercial-scale Good Manufacturing Practice ("GMP") CAP-1002 product manufactured at our new San Diego facility, in order to support a potential BLA application.
-Our San Diego facility is designed to produce commercial-scale GMP CAP-1002 product and we believe that it will be available to manufacture CAP-1002 doses by the third quarter of 2023.
-At this time, we have requested a follow-on Type B clinical meeting with FDA and expect to have further clarity following the FDA's response on this topic.
-Furthermore, at the request of the FDA, we have submitted the 12-month results from our HOPE-2 OLE for their review and we continue to discuss our pathway towards potential registration.
+In the meeting, we also discussed the need to add some number of patients to HOPE-3 who will be treated with commercial-scale Good Manufacturing Practice ("GMP") CAP-1002 product manufactured at our new San Diego facility, in order to support a potential BLA application.
+Our San Diego facility is designed to produce commercial-scale GMP CAP-1002 product and we anticipate clinical doses will be available in the third quarter of 2023.